hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 * Routing

 ???
-In a sophisticated environment, Consul provides a distributed service mesh to connect, secure, and configure services across any runtime platform and cloud.
+Consul provides a distributed service mesh to connect, secure, and configure services across any runtime platform and cloud.

-It provides an API driven control plane, which integrates with proxies for the data plane.
+It provides a highly scalable API driven control plane, and integrates with an array of common proxies that serve as the data plane.
+Envoy is the most widely used in most service meshes.

-This allows critical functionality like naming, segmentation and authorization, and routing to be handled by proxies at the edge rather than using centralized middleware.
+This allows critical functionality like naming, segmentation and authorization, at the edge rather than using centralized middleware.
+But Consul is flexible.
+I can also be used in hybrid environments that employ traditional networking techniques.

 ---
 name: Segmentation-Intro-Security